 12 to 6 months before departure: strategic planning phase

 Research schools if you have children.
-International school enrollment in Lisbon, Cascais, and Porto requires 6 to 12 months of lead time for popular schools.
+International school enrollment in Portugal, Cascais, and Porto requires 6 to 12 months of lead time for popular schools.
 Request application packets, schedule school visits during your next trip to Portugal, and understand the curriculum options (IB, British, American AP).
 For younger children considering Portuguese public schools, research the Portuguese language immersion timeline and locate schools with experience integrating non-Portuguese-speaking students.